viettelidc-provider/terraform-provider-vopencloud/docs/resources/images_image_v2.md

 creation as well as add, update, and delete properties during an update of this resource.

-Newer versions of ViettelIdc are adding some read-only properties to each image.
+Newer versions of VOpenCloud are adding some read-only properties to each image.
 These properties start with the prefix `os_`.
 If these properties are detected, this resource will automatically reconcile these with the user-provided properties.